killfill/ga-proxy/README.md

 ```

-With this information in place, when you start the service and load the url in the browser, it will redirect to google autentication, to gain offline access to query google analitics.
+With this information in place, when you start the service and load the url in the browser, it will redirect to google autentication, to gain offline access to query google analytics.

 This process will ask for readonly permision and save the access token for future reference.
 The token is valid just for 1 hour, when this happends, the refresh token will be used to get a new token automatically, so you just need to give permission ones.